Learning together, growing together

 - CCDI’s Knowledge Repository - an eLibrary containing recorded webinars, as well as over 1,000 of the latest Canadian-specific diversity and inclusion reports, research articles and news.

-To register for a webinar or event, select "I work for a CCDI employer partner" and use your SFU email address during registration.
+To register for a webinar or event, use your SFU email address and select the "Employer Partner" option during the registration process.
 You can also access the knowledge repository by registering on the CCDI website using your SFU email address.

 Pride at Work Canada

 SFU is a regional partner with Pride at Work Canada, an organization that empowers employers to create workplaces that are inclusive of all gender expressions, gender identities and sexual orientations.
 The partnership includes staff and faculty access to free webinars focused on different aspects of LGBTQ2+ workplace inclusion.
 The webinars and in-person events can be accessed via the Pride at Work event calendar.

-Pride at Work Canada also offers LGBT 101, an introductory course to help set the foundation for an LGBT-inclusive culture.
+Pride at Work Canada also offers LGBTQ2+ 101, an introductory course to help set the foundation for an LGBTQ2+-inclusive culture.
 SFU employees interested in taking the course can register using the code “SFU10” to receive a 10% discount.
 Employees may also be able to use Professional Development funds or work with their departments to have the cost of this training covered.

 National Centre for Faculty Development & Diversity (NCFDD)